pyh1998/Azul/README.md

 * you use Java and JavaFX,
 * the game respects the specification of the game given here,
-* the game be easy to play,
+* the game be easy to playerState,
 * it runs in a 1280x768 window, and
 * that it is executable on the VDI from a JAR file called `game.jar`,